1. Home

 Birch logs are quintessentially winter, aren’t they?!
 Whenever I think of a winter scene, my brain usually gravitates towards birch trees covered in snow.

 For my basket, I went foraging in the woods near my house and picked up birch branches that had fallen onto the ground.
-If foraging isn’t your cup of tea or you don’t have birch trees where you live, I’ve linked a good faux option above for you.
-Your local craft store may carry faux birch branches as well.
-Tip: If you can’t acquire birch logs specifically, any type of small logs or branches will do!
+If foraging isn’t your cup of tea or you don’t have birch trees where you live, here is a good faux option.

 birch logs collected from the woods for a winter DIY